TheCubPlays/Team-Mod-Stick-Fight-/README.md

 - `/teamColor <HexColorCode>`: Configure your team's custom color **(Must use a hex color code with format like #FF0000 or #FF0000FF)**
 - `/enemyColor`: Shows the hex color code of the enemy team's color.
 - `/enemyColor <HexColorCode>`: Configure the enemy team's custom color **(Must use a hex color code with format like #FF0000 or #FF0000FF)**
+- `/reset config`: Resets all configuration settings to default values.
+- `/reset prefix`: Resets the prefix used for commands to default value.
+- `/reset teamWinsToggle`: Resets the teamWinsToggle option to default value.
+- `/reset useTeamColor`: Resets the useTeamColor option to default value.
+- `/reset useEnemyColor`: Resets the useEnemyColor option to default value.
+- `/reset useColors`: Resets the useColors option to default value.
+- `/reset teamColor`: Resets the teamColor option to default value.
+- `/reset enemyColor`: Resets the enemyColor option to default value.

 ### How To Use

 In order for the mod to work properly, your team's members must have also added you to their team otherwise they'll be able to attack you and you'll be unable to.
 So, say you get your 3 friends in your lobby to play.
-You're A and your friends are B, C & D.
+Say you're A and your friends are B, C & D.
 Type `/scouter` to see which player corresponds to which color.
 If you wanna team up with C and their color is red, you'd type `/team add red`.
 Then, if you're yellow, C will also have to type `/team add yellow`.
 Now, congratulations, you and C are officially a team.
 B & D will have to do the same thing with each other.
 If they do that, you'll now have a functioning 2v2 lobby.
 Now, start the fight! :)